rbisewski/ratpoison_minus/README.md

 # ratpoison minus - a fork of ratpoison with a simple Makefile system

-ratpoision minus is a rather sloppy fork of ratpoison with a simple Makefile based system for building rather than having to deal with autconf and the like.
+ratpoison minus is a rather sloppy fork of ratpoison with a simple Makefile based system for building, rather than having to deal with autoconf and the like.

 The original purpose of this project was to increase my familiarity with how Xlib is utilized within the context of a window manager.